Being a 21st-century woman requires power and peace

 Continuing her family’s practice of traditional healing through herbal remedies and spiritual and emotional support, Angela focuses on the natural forces and processes often overlooked by Western medicine.
 She studied with Ina May Gaskin, a leader in the natural birth movement, as well other renowned names -- Sheila Kitzinger, Karin Caldwell (Healthy Children), Virginia Bobro (Birthing from Within), Christine Novak (Health Connect One), Debra Bonaro (DONA), Fadynha (ANDO-Brazil), Barbara Harper (Waterbirth International), and Zee Ifan (Princeton Medical Center/WIC Program).
 She has also been influenced by the philosophies of Bert Hellinger, Edward Bach, and Robert Bruce Newman.
 (See list of Angela’s trainings below.)

-Angela was born and raised in Brazil and serves women who speak English, Portuguese, and Spanish.
-She is well versed in the problems faced by Moms and Dads living thousands of miles from their support systems and familiar cultures.
+Angela was born and raised in Brazil and is fluent in both English and Portuguese; she also is a fluent reader and conversational speaker in Spanish.
+Angela is well versed in the problems faced by Moms and Dads living thousands of miles from their support systems and familiar cultures.

 Angela’s training & other learning experiences